lino-framework/book/docs/dev/about/think_python.rst

 Think Python
 ============

-When using Lino, you should understand a fundamental design choice of the Lino framework: we believe that database structure, screen layouts and business logic should be written *in plain Python*, and not in some additional text file format like XML, or using a visual GUI editor.
+Lino is a tool for experienced professional Python developers.
+We believe that database structure, screen layouts and business logic should be written *in plain Python*, and not in some additional text file format like XML, or using a visual GUI editor.

 Yes, this requires you to know Python before you can see a result.

-The advantage is better maintainability and reusability.
+The advantage is better maintainability and re-usability.
 This choice is important when it comes to maintaining complex database applications in a sustainable way.

 Rob Galanakis explains a similar opinion in `GeoCities and the Qt Designer